ExpressionEngine/ExpressionEngine-User-Guide/source/installation/update.rst

 #.
 Navigate to :file:`system/user/cache/ee_update/backups/` and check to make sure there are backups in the :file:`system_ee` folders and :file:`themes_ee` folders.
 #.
 Delete the contents of :file:`system/ee/` and move the contents of :file:`system_ee` to :file:`system/ee/`.
 #.
 Delete the contents of :file:`themes/ee/` and move the contents of :file:`themes_ee` to :file:`themes/ee/`.
 #.
 If there is an SQL file located at :file:`system/user/cache/ee_update/database.sql`, import that into your database to rollback database changes.
+This is only a partial backup to restore what the updater has changed, so do NOT delete the contents of your database first.
 #.
 Open :file:`system/user/config/config.php` and set the ``is_system_on`` config to ``y``.

 At this point, your site should be restored and you should be able to re-enter your control panel.